morph-l2/morph-doc/docs/build-on-morph/0-developer-navigation-page.md

 **Fundamental Concepts**: Start here to learn the core components of Morph, including Morph’s Modular Design, the Decentralized Sequencer Network, and the Responsive Validity Proof system.

-*Advanced Concepts*: Dive deeper into topics such as understanding transaction costs on Morph and differences between Morph and Ethereum.
+**Advanced Concepts**: Dive deeper into topics such as understanding transaction costs on Morph and differences between Morph and Ethereum.

-*Developer Guides*: Access comprehensive guides on verifying smart contracts, running a Morph node, deploying contracts, and more.
+**Developer Guides**: Access comprehensive guides on verifying smart contracts, running a Morph node, deploying contracts, and more.

-*Developer Resources Docs*: Find detailed API methods, contract addresses and other useful developer resources.
+**Developer Resources**: Find detailed API methods, contract addresses and other useful developer resources.

 ### Engage in Our Developer Community​